PythonLinks/MQTT-Topic-Loggin/README.md

 You are now free to migrate to your own MQTT server, or change your topics to be logged.
 Wildcard logging also works.
 Creates a tree of files.

+Remember containers and users have different file permissions.
+You may not have permissions on some of the files.
+So just enter the container
+docker exec -it logger /bin/bash
+And you can dlete whichever files you want.

 ##Architecture
 The first release of this software is written in Python   If there is demand, I would love to port it to GoLang.